markbarlow/180bpm/_posts/2017-3-31-a-tale-of-two-marathons.md

 layout: 180blogpost
 title: A tale of two marathons
 subheading: Input output, you reap what you sow
 excerpt: This year I completed my second marathon, the Thames Meander, almost a year to the day after the first in Barcelona.
-Looking back now and comparing the two, the training experience was similar but the race experience starkly different
+Comparing the two, the training experience was similar but the race experience starkly different
 heroimage: blog-racenumbers-crop.jpg
 ---